madacol/sinkSwitcher/README.md

 - Download whichever you want.
 - Make it executable i.e. `chmod +x sinkSwitcher.sh`.
 - Add a keyboard shortcut to execute each script.
-Note: I had to install compizconfig-settings-manager to set the shorcuts. `sudo apt-get install compizconfig-settings-manager`.